open-mmlab/mmselfsup/docs/en/advanced_guides/add_transforms.md

 ]
 ```

-Every augmentation in the `Pipeline` receives a `Dict` as input and outputs a `Dict` containing the augmented image and other related information.
+Every augmentation in the `Pipeline` receives a `dict` as input and outputs a `dict` containing the augmented image and other related information.

-## Creating new transforms in Pipeline
+## Creating a new transform in Pipeline

 1. Write a new transform in [transforms.py](https://github.com/open-mmlab/mmselfsup/tree/1.x/mmselfsup/datasets/transforms) and overwrite the `transform` function, which takes a `Dict` as input: